kslg/elite-rides/README.md

 [Back to contents](#contents)

-# Manual Testing the Acceptance Criteria in each User Story
+# Manual Testing of User Stories

 I tested the site against the Acceptance Criteria in each Jira User Story.